 Your Guide to Finding and Using U.S. Census Records

-In the United States the census is taken every decade, in the year ending in zero.
-U.S. census records fron 1790-1930 are currently available to the researcher; 1940 will be made available in 2012.
+U.S. census records fron 1790-1940 are currently available to researchers.
 Almost none of the 1890 census survives and scattered earlier census schedules are also missing.

-Some census records are actually on line, some available on CD... and all extant census records are available on good old-fashioned microfilm.
-But what good does it do you to have them available, if you don't know how to use them to their full advantage?
+But what good does it do you to have them available, if you don't know how to use them to full advantage?

 This guide is divided up into these chapters: